PuruVJ/macos-preact/README.md

 # Stack

 - Framework - React (`create-react-app` style)
 - Bundler - Snowpack, for super fast development.
 On build, it churns out optimized ES Modules.
 Not considering older browsers right now.
-- Component Library - [Material UI](https://material-ui.com/).
-Redesigned base components to look like MacOS stuff.
-This library has really good accessibility support too.
+- Component Library - None!!
+It used Material UI before, but MUI had to be removed because of high lag in Typescript Intellisense.
+See microsoft/TypeScript#34801
-- Styling Solution - Material UI's styling only!
-It offers a JSS style solution which is really great and well thought out.
+- Styling Solution - Styled Components.

 # Roadmap